MontiCore/monticore/docs/BestPractices-Language-Design.md

 * It is a burden to manage version numbers and downward compatibility through all the versioning, especially if language components evolve with their own versioning.
-* MontiCore provives a theory of *conservative extension* to avoid explicit version controlling within the language.
+* MontiCore provides a theory of *conservative extension* to avoid explicit version controlling within the language.
 * And if needed: MontiCore and their tools provide extensive checks of wellformedness (i.e.